thekubilay/vitereserv/README.md

 ## Additional

+For Google Analytics with Google Tag Manager setup see this [site](https://www.e2msolutions.com/blog/setup-google-analytics-4/).

-For more options see the official [site](https://www.npmjs.com/package/@gtm-support/vue-gtm).
+For more vue gtm module options see the official [site](https://www.npmjs.com/package/@gtm-support/vue-gtm).
 <!-- The standard tracking code snippets does NOT need to be added to the **index.html** -->

 &nbsp;